RuikangSun/RuikangSun/README.md

 **Hi there!**

-I am a graduate student at ShanghaiTech University.
+I am a PhD student at ShanghaiTech University.

 I am (probably, at least I think so) a tech otaku.
 My hobbies include science (chemistry and biology experiments), technology (Coding -- Python and front end, RaspberryPi, HAM radio -- my callsign is BI4LWT) and gaming (Genshin Impact, LOL, CS2).
 I am a mad fan of open source, really enjoy replacing commercial softwares with open source one.
 So I am also learning advanced programming skills to contribute to open source community.